catherinefxia/ucsd-cse8a-w20.github.io/index.md

 <a id="b:disc"></a>
 <h3>Discussion</h3>

-Discussion sections will demo tools and answer questions about the programming assignment specifications.
-You can attend any discussion section(s) you like; attending discussion section counts towards your <a href="#p:engage">Engagement</a> with the class.
+Discussion sections will demo tools and answer questions about the programming assignment specifications in weeks 1, 2, 4, 6, 8, and 10.
+In weeks 3, 5, 7, and

-**TODO** UPDATE ABOVE
+9, discussion will be for tests.
+In the test weeks, you must attend the section for which you're enrolled.
+In the other weeks, you can attend either section.

 <table class="table table-striped">
 <thead>